langfuse/langfuse-docs/src/python_sdk_docs.md

 - `name` (optional): identifier of the trace.
 Useful for sorting/filtering in the UI.
 - `metadata` (optional): additional metadata of the trace.
 Can be any JSON object.
 - `externalId` (optional): the id of the execution in the external system.
 Useful for linking traces to external systems.
-Frequently used to create scores without having access to the langfuse `traceId`.
+Frequently used to create scores without having access to the Langfuse `traceId`.
 - `userId` (optional): the id of the user who triggered the execution.